Home » Mass Layoffs and the WARN Act in New York

 WARN Act New York vs. federalWhat’s the difference between federal and New York state protections for workers in mass layoffs?

 Federal and New York State laws provide different protections for workers affected by mass layoffs.
-In general, the New York state law offers stronger protections.
+Overall, New York state law offers stronger protections.

 The federal act requires 60 days’ notice before a mass layoff or plant closure.
 The New York WARN Act requires 90 days’ notice.